richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 However, one should keep an important fact in mind: parametric and algorithmic thinking is not about any one piece of computer software or any one particular syntax, but about logic, geometry, topology and interaction.[3-6_7]

+However, becoming an expert in parametric design – and scripting in particular – is a journey that can take months, if not years.[3-6_7]